ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 Chirp is a client-server application hosted on the Azure app service as a Web App.
 The web app is connected to an Azure SQL server where the database can be found.
 Furthermore the application makes use of an Azure AD B2C tenant for user-authentication.
 Each node and its means of communication are represented in the diagram.

 ## User activities
-For each user activity bellow, there's a headline describing their scenario.
+For each user activity below, there's a headline describing their scenario.
 There's one activity diagram which shows the application for a non-authorized user.
 Since most of our features requires the user to be logged in we had no need to show more.
 This diagram shows what the user can see as their only available page, the public page, with no additional features like a cheepbox or the possibility of following/unfollowing.
 They can show a specific page of the author for a cheep if they press their name.

-If a user is logged in, there's a few possible user activities as shown bellow.
+If a user is logged in, there's a few possible user activities as shown below.
 These diagrams show what the user can experience when following or unfollowing, how the user can see who they're following and vice versa, how they write and share a new cheep, how to delete their information and what happens upon login and logout.
 If a new user wants register they will need to login with github.
 Since this will redirect from our own razor pages, this hasn't been included in the activity diagrams.

 ![ActivityDiagramArchitecture](Images/ActivityDiagramArchitecture1.png)